 For those days when you can’t bear the thought of walking through the front door or tackling the mountain of tasks that await you, listen to music that energizes you.

 There’s no excuse now.
-Go have fun, make memories and enjoy making sure your friends and relatives don’t over-consume the holiday eggnog.
+Have fun, make memories and enjoy making sure your friends and relatives don’t over-consume the holiday eggnog.